 World Mission Sunday is February 15!
 To prepare ourselves to celebrate the many ways in which The Episcopal Church participates in God’s mission around the world, we present these blogs from our missionaries.

-Guest Blogger: Kirsten Lowell from the diocese of Maine, serving as a member of the Young Adult Service Corps in the Diocese of Uruguay.
+Guest Blogger: Alan Yarborough from the dioceses of Upper South Carolina and Western North Carolina, serving as a member of the Young Adult Service Corps in the Diocese of Haiti.

 Buen Vivir speaks to good living, common wealth, the pursuit of happiness perhaps.
 But who determines what is buen vivir, and how can we strive for buen vivir for all?

 The U.S. Declaration of Independence suggests Creator-given rights, namely life, liberty and the pursuit of happiness, are what constitute good living.
 The document continues by saying that good relationship between the government and the governed, prudence and not abuses, is the mechanism that can spread and maintain buen vivir.

 In the Gospel of Matthew, Jesus explains, “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself'” (Matt.
 22:37-40).
 Again, the focus is on good relationship, this time between people and between people and God.
 Through these commandments, restorative and loving relationships, we can achieve buen vivir.

 The rights-based approach to community development is one method used to restore relationships and help us achieve buen vivir for all.
 Foundation Cristosal, a non-profit human rights and community development organization, works for the good living of all people in El Salvador using this approach.

 I just spent a week with Foundation Cristosal’s Global School in San Salvador, taking a course on the theologies of human rights and development, where I learned about the rights-based approach and the positive impact it can have.